 National academies and scholarly societies that have human rights committees and actively support the calls for action by the H.R.
 Network are considered to be members.
 They intervene on cases and issues brought to their attention by the H.R.
 Network's secretariat.
 Because academies and scholarly societies are held in high esteem, their efforts, through a worldwide network, are a powerful and effective tool in advancing respect for human rights.
 More information about H.R.
 Network members.

 Executive Committee and Secretariat

 The H.R.
 Network is administered by an executive committee.
 Carol Corillon is its Executive Director.
-The staff of the Committee on Human Rights of the National Academy of Sciences, National Academy of Engineering, and Institute of Medicine in Washington, D.C., serve as its secretariat.
+The staff of the Committee on Human Rights of the National Academies of Sciences, Engineering and Medicine in Washington, D.C., serve as its secretariat.
 Executive Committee membership and member bios.